| BC-14/1 | Strategic framework for the implementation of the Basel Convention for 2012-2021 | |

 The Conference of the Parties

-Having considered the invitation of the Conference of the Parties to the Minamata Convention on Mercury, in its decision MC-2/2 on mercury waste thresholds, to consider reviewing, as appropriate, the technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with mercury or mercury compounds to include additional guidance for certain mercury wastes, |
+1. Welcomes with appreciation the contributions made by the Government of Japan, as lead country, and the small intersessional working group to the tasks pertaining to technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with mercury or mercury compounds; |

 |

-| BC-14/9 | Cooperation with the World Customs Organization on the Harmonized Commodity Description and Coding System | |
+| BC-15/12 | Cooperation with the World Customs Organization on the Harmonized Commodity Description and Coding System | |

 |